 Some of the benefits that this integration is going to provide:

 - Seamless integration with container marketplaces like Docker Hub.

 - Direct execution of Docker images on microVMs and composition of containers with auto-scaling.

 - Multi-tenant, self-service cloud provisioning, including virtual data centers, data center federation and hybrid cloud computing.

 - Mixed hypervisor environments with KVM and VMware.

-By integrating Firecracker as a new hypervisor in the upcoming OpenNebula 5.12, we are not only incorporating an easy and secure solution for managing serverless workloads in private or hybrid clouds.
-To ensure that OpenNebula users are able to get the most out of this development, we’re also integrating Docker Hub as a new way for the user to retrieve images, making it very easy to deploy any image available at Docker Hub as a Firecracker micro-VM inside OpenNebula! 🚀
+By integrating Firecracker as a new virtualization technology in the upcoming OpenNebula 5.12, we are not only incorporating an easy and secure solution for managing serverless workloads in private or hybrid clouds.
+To ensure that OpenNebula users are able to get the most out of this development, we’re also integrating Docker Hub as a new way for the user to retrieve images, making it very easy to deploy any image available at Docker Hub as a Firecracker microVM inside OpenNebula! 🚀

 More to come…

 This post is the first introduction to the world of the integration of Firecracker as a new officially supported virtualization technology within the upcoming OpenNebula 5.12.
 This project opens up a whole new set of possibilities and, as such, we’ll be working hard from now on, along with the OpenNebula Community, to bring to you interesting guides and use cases.
 In the meantime, you can have a look at our new Firecracker datasheet and, as usual, please don’t hesitate to send us your feedback, we’d love to hear how you are planning to use this amazing new features! 🤓